micanogueira/micanogueira.github.io/content/timeline/Graduated_MBA.md

   name: "Micaelle Nogueira"
 date: 2016-06-01
 title: Graduated with an MBA
-eventname: MBA in Finance
+eventName: MBA in Finance
-eventlocation: Brazil
+eventLocation: Brazil
 ---

 ##